-Some of the World’s best young musicians will travel from the United States to welcome in 2019.
-A full performance line-up and information on tickets can be found on the LNYDP Concert Series Page.
+Some of the World’s best young musicians will travel from the United States to welcome in 2020.
+A full performance line-up and information on tickets will be made available later this year.

 Born in Bewdley, Peter Holder was a chorister at Worcester Cathedral prior to his study at London’s Royal Academy of Music.
 He is currently Sub-Organist of St Paul’s Cathedral, a post to which he was appointed at the age of 23, following two years as Organ Scholar at Westminster Abbey.
 Peter’s responsibilities at both institutions have involved playing at numerous events of national importance, including the 60th Anniversary of the Coronation of HM Queen Elizabeth II and a Service of Remembrance to mark the 10th Anniversary of the London Bombings.